ShruthiRajendraShetti/Data-Mining/README.md

 sentiment: Overall sentiment label of the tweet (neutral, positive, or negative).
 There is one missing entry in the text and selected_text columns.
 Sentiment distribution is worth examining to understand class balance.
-Next, let's proceed with a deeper exploratory analysis, including:

-Distribution of sentiment classes.
-Text length statistics.
-Visualizations for insights on text data.
-Let’s continue with these steps! ​​

 Distribution Of Sentiment Classes
 Insights from Data Understanding